-Marketing and advertising for cannabis retailers and brands can be tricky, especially with the dynamic changes in state and federal regulations.
-SMS marketing can be an effective strategy for dispensaries to use, as it allows for a more direct line of communication with patients and customers, however understanding the difference between 10DLC registered and unregistered traffic is key.
+SMS marketing can be an effective strategy for businesses to use, as it allows for a more direct line of communication with customers, however understanding the difference between 10DLC registered and unregistered traffic is key.

 What Is 10DLC?

 If you’re based in the United States, 10DLC is a requirement from the CTIA (Cellular Telecommunications Industry Association) that all wireless carriers must adhere to in order to protect consumers from spam messages.

 It stands for “10-digit long code” (10DLC), and it basically means that in order to send SMS messages at scale, you must have a 10-digit phone number instead of a short code.

 Previously, no registration was required.
 Registration through short codes was introduced in 2012 to prevent spam, but it was also not compulsory.

 With 10DLC, all long codes must be registered with a carrier before they can be used to send high volumes of text messages.
 This is to ensure that only legitimate businesses are sending texts; it also serves to protect consumers from spam.